Mr. Bean: In popular culture

-In MythBusters episode 52 – "Mind Control", the idea of painting a room with explosives placed in a tin of paint, as seen in "Do-It-Yourself Mr. Bean", was tested and deemed impossible as adequate coverage was not achieved.
-An image of Mr. Bean grinning mischievously has been used as an internet meme for highlighting sexual double entendres, usually accompanied by the statement "If you know what I mean."
-In Tetsuo Hara and Buronson's manga Souten no Ken, a parody of Mr. Bean can be found.
-An image of Mr. Bean is employed on the cybercrime website "Mr. Bin".
+In the TV series MythBusters (Episode 52 – "Mind Control"), the idea of painting a room with explosives placed in a tin of paint, as seen in "Do-It-Yourself Mr. Bean", was tested.
+The method was deemed impossible to achieve adequate coverage.

+An image of Mr. Bean grinning mischievously has been used as an internet meme for highlighting sexual double entendres, usually accompanied by the statement, "If you know what I mean."

+A parody of Mr. Bean appears in Tetsuo Hara and Buronson's manga series Fist of the Blue Sky.